-Combining electronic music and performance, finger drumming is an endeavor that has grown increasingly popular over recent years.
+Combining electronic music and performance, finger drumming is a medium for musical expression that has grown increasingly popular over recent years.

 One app in particular, Melodics, has led the charge on teaching finger drumming by leveraging technology to provide instant feedback, flexible controller compatibility, and gamification of progress and achievements.
-Melodics has teamed up with Splice to provide a free course with a collection of top-notch lessons – we gave them a go and walked away with improved chops and three key takeaways regarding finger drumming.
+Melodics has recently teamed up with Splice to provide you with a free course with a collection of top-notch lessons—we gave them a go and walked away with three key takeaways regarding the art of finger drumming.

 1. Isolate each component